Alcoholic Beverage Sales and Service, and Venue Liquor Licensing

 - the expenditure and the circumstances for the consumption of alcoholic beverages must not jeopardize the University’s reputation, or the health and welfare of those involved.

-The payment of alcoholic beverage expenses must be correctly coded to comply with federal A-21 requirements as explained in Administrative Procedure: Documenting Hospitality and Special Expenses.
+The payment of alcoholic beverage expenses must be correctly coded to comply with OMB Uniform Guidance requirements as explained in Administrative Procedure: Documenting Hospitality and Special Expenses.

 Purchase of Alcohol for Licensed Venues